Tech Inclusion Journey

 • 96% reported “thinking more about how subtle bias might be occurring at work”

-The Tech Inclusion Journey® for Undergraduate Programs (TIJ-UP) is an online tool that teams in higher education working to broaden participation in computing (BPC) can use to:
+The Tech Inclusion Journey® for Undergraduate Programs (TIJ-UP) is an online tool that teams in higher education focused on engaging and supporting all students in undergraduate computing programs can use to:

 • Build a common vision